Sunderland Shorts Film Festival returns for its 11th edition in May 2026!

 By making a submission you consent to your film being considered for any awards that may be given at the SSFF.

 We do not have a premiere status requirement.
-We will accept submissions of films that have previously screened elsewhere, including at other festivals.
-However we do ask that films are not readily available online through the duration of the festival.
+We will accept submissions of films that have previously screened elsewhere, including at other festivals both nationally and internationally.

 SSFF only accepts digital submissions via filmfreeway.com.
 You are able to upload your film as a digital file via a secure external link through the FilmFreeway website once your registration details have been completed.
 SSFF will not accept submissions via any other means.